 Freshman Global Lab: London, Cologne, Rotterdam, Brussels (Application OPEN)

 Gain a unique business perspective!
 During the Freshman Global Lab, FisherDirect students will travel to four compelling centers of commerce—the UK, Belgium, the Netherlands, and Germany.
 This opportunity enables Freshmen to study abroad during their first year at The Ohio State University, complete the BUSMHR 2000 International Business core course during spring semester, and travel with faculty and staff directors to Europe, where they are immersed in an international business environment.

 - Individual cost per student $2800* PLUS international airfare

-- Cost INCLUDES: international health insurance, double occupancy hotel accommodations, transportation, all business visits, all cultural tours, all breakfasts and other select meals
+- Cost INCLUDES: double occupancy hotel accommodations, transportation, all business visits, all cultural tours, all breakfasts and other select meals

-- Cost EXCLUDES: international airfare, passport and visa fees, vaccinations, incidentals, and meals not arranged by provider
+- Cost EXCLUDES: international health insurance, international airfare, passport and visa fees, vaccinations, incidentals, and meals not arranged by provider

 Please see our Funding Study Abroad page to check for available funding options.
-Eligible students should consider applying for our Marketing Liaison Fellowship—a $500 fellowship awarded to a student for the planning and in-country implementation of a marketing strategy.
+Eligible students should consider applying for our Student Leader Scholarship—a $500 scholarship awarded to students who take on travel responsibilities, corporate responsibilities, and marketing responsibilities during the program.

 * The Office of Global Business reserves the right to increase the program fee if the actual group price exceeds the estimated amount.